Suggestions for Current and Prospective Graduate Students

 research projects

-Always attach a resume as a text or PDF file, or provide a Web
+Always attach a resume (preferably in PDF format) or provide a

 I've compiled suggestions for resumes.